techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 }
 ```

+The following sections walk through how to form the request in more detail.

 ### How to define the properties in the request

 What differentiates an app-powered task from a standard task is the presence of a specific attachment.
 The attachment contains a link (reference URL) to the destination experience in the Teams app, which enables Planner to recognize a task as an app-powered task.